-This testis used to check for hidden blood in your stool.
-Your healthcare provider may place a small amount of your stool on a plastic slide or a special type of paper.
-Or you may do this test at home.
+This test is used to check for hidden blood in your stool.
+A small amount of your stool is put on a plastic slide or a special type of paper.
+You may do this test at home.
 Stomach cancer can sometimes cause small amounts of bleeding.
 This can be hard to see.
-However, other conditions that aren’t cancer can also cause this.
-Even if the test shows blood in your stool, you’ll likely need other tests to tell whether or not it’s due to cancer.
+But other problems that aren’t cancer can also cause it.
+Even if the test shows blood in your stool, you’ll likely need more tests to find the cause.

 Blood tests can check if you have low red blood cell counts.
 This could be due to bleeding in your stomach.
 Blood tests can also be used to see how well certain organs are working and to get an idea of what your overall health is like.
 Tumor marker levels for CA19-9 and CEA may be checked.
 These markers are occasionally made by stomach cancer.
 And their levels may be higher at diagnosis.

 Upper GI series

-A biopsy is when your healthcare provider removes a small sample of abnormal tissue from your stomach.
+A biopsy is when your healthcare provider takes out small pieces of abnormal tissue from your stomach.
 A pathologist does tests on the tissue samples and looks at them under a microscope.
 It's the only way to know if a change is stomach cancer.
-But a biopsy can also show other conditions.
-These can include H. pylori bacterial infection, noncancerous diseases, or another type of cancer called a lymphoma.
-A biopsy can show changes on the lining of your stomach.
+But a biopsy can also show other problems.
+These can include an H. pylori bacterial infection, other diseases besides cancer, or another type of cancer called a lymphoma.

 A biopsy is needed to confirm a diagnosis of stomach cancer.